-Because of my role as a Faculty Advisor, I am obligated by the Cleary Act to report incidents.
+Because of my role as a Faculty Advisor, I am an Individual with Reporting Obligations (IRO) and a Campus Safety Authority (CSA) and so obligated by the Cleary Act to report incidents.
 This report goes to the University and does not need to include names or be forwarded to the police.
 See above for confidential resources.